 Do I have to be an English major to go to London?

-No, the Semester in London program is for all students, in any major that's offered at DU.
+No, the Semester in London program is for all students, in almost any major that's offered at DU.

 What’s the difference between a Dominican-run program and an affiliate program?